 You know, Hillary Clinton herself, and I talked about these speeches of hers.

-If you actually look at the time period where she she in two years dragged in $21 million giving speeches.
+If you actually look at the time period where she in two years dragged in $21 million giving speeches.

 Now, I used to do speeches and get paid for some speeches.

-I never really got that into it because I I wanted to be home and be a father as best I can.
+I never really got that into it because I wanted to be home and be a father as best I can.

 I work enough hours.

-Her husband gets, you know, nearly $27 million.
+Her husband gets nearly $27 million.

-I mean, this is all in a two-year period between April of 2013 and March of 2015.
+And this is all in a two-year period between April of 2013 and March of 2015.

-And do you guys understand what a speech like that is?
+Now, do you guys understand what a speech like that is?

-Um, a security IT uh BBA USA Securities, I have no idea who they are.
+I have no idea who they are.

-Uh, another company, Goldman Sachs, 225 grand.
+Another company, Goldman Sachs, $225,000.

-Uh, Spencer Stewart, 225 grand.
+Spencer Stewart, $225,000.

-The economic club of Grand Rapids, 225 grand.
+The Economic Club of Grand Rapids, $225,000.

 I mean, do you understand that the average person, the average family of four at median income is down nearly $5,000 since Obama's been president?